 - 1. Log in to the source EMX if you have not yet. - 2.
 Choose Maintenance > Bulk Configuration. - 3.
-Check the Bulk Format field.
+Check the 'Bulk format' field.
 If the chosen value does not match your need, change it.

 Option Description

 Encrypted Partial content is base64 encoded.

 Its content is encrypted using the AES-128 encryption algorithm.

 The file is saved to the TXT format

-- The file is saved to the fall format

 Cleartext Content is displayed in clear text.

-■ The file is saved to the TXT format.
+The file is saved to the TXT format.